cakh/Kraftglove-Force-Feedback-Glove/README.md

 This repo contains the hardware and software files to build Kraftglove - a VR glove that helps you interact with virtual objects and provides binary force feedback to four fingertips.
 Each component can be manufactured with a 3D printer or are availabe as norm components (bearings, sensors, actuators etc.).
 The total cost of manufacturing the glove is around 250€ and it weighs around 650g.

 # Hardware
-The stl data for each component is available in the hardware folder.
-The BOM as well as detailed assembly will be uploaded if interest is shown on the project.
-For now, the assembly can be understood by looking at the uploaded CAD files.
+The CAD files (Creo) and the STEP file can be found in the hardware folder.
+Each component can be exported as STL and printed on a 3D-printer.
+If the project gains attention, the files will be exported as STL and saved in the corresponding folder.

 # Software
 The unity folder can be downloaded and the scene opened by clicking on play.